 The Political Science and Political Psychology of Dictators, Dictatorships, and Authoritarian Regimes

-Interview with IBPP Editor: Discussion on the psychology of dictators, dictatorships, mass followership in authoritarian regimes, present and future status and trends of applied research.
+In this interview with IBPP Editor, Dr. Richard Bloom, Dr. Natasha Linstaedt discusses the psychology of dictators, dictatorships, mass followership in authoritarian regimes, present and future status and trends of applied research.

 Dr. Natasha Linstaedt is a noted member of the faculty of the Department of Government at the University of Essex, UK.
 She is the Director of Education, Athena Swain Coordinator, and Project Co-ordinator.